Limit Order Books: Modelling LOBs

 \subsection{Zero-intelligence approaches}

-As noted above, most perfect-rationality models to date have relied on a series of auxiliary assumptions in order to quantify unobservable parameters, making it difficult to relate their predictions to real limit order markets.
-By contrast, zero-intelligence models work in a purely quantitative framework, the general approach being to construct a stochastic model for observable processes such as order arrivals and cancellations, estimate its parameters from historical data, use it to produce simulated output, and then test whether the output agrees with empirical regularities observed in real LOB data (such as the mean depth profile, the spread distribution, and the stylized facts discussed in Section \ref{stylizedfacts}).
-In such a framework, falsifiable hypotheses can be formulated and the predictive power of models can be measured by training them on a subset of available data (``in-sample'').
-The model's output may then be evaluated against other data (``out-of-sample'').
+As noted above, most perfect-rationality models rely on a series of auxiliary assumptions to quantify unobservable parameters.
+Such assumptions often make it difficult to relate perfect-rationality models real LOBs.
+By contrast, zero-intelligence models assume that order arrivals and cancellations are directly governed by stochastic processes.
+The parameters of such stochastic processes can be estimated directly from historical data, and the statistical properties of the models' outputs can be compared to those of real data.
+In this way, falsifiable hypotheses can be formulated and tested empirically.
+Furthermore, the predictive power of models can be measured by training them on a subset of available data in-sample and then evaluating them against other data out-of-sample.